 - Common core aligned curriculum to help students recognize and understand material when they see it later in school

-One more thing I wanted to point out: Wonderland Math’s teachers are the BEST.
+One more thing I wanted to point out: Wonder Math’s teachers are the BEST.
 They only hire 1% of teacher applicants!
 Your student has the same teacher each week, so they develop relationships and feel comfortable in the Zoom classroom.

 You might also like: